mmolimar/kafka-connect-fs/docs/source/config_options.rst

   * Importance: medium

 ``policy.sleepy.max_execs``
-  Max executions allowed (negative to disable).
+  Max executions allowed (negative to disable, run endlessly).
 After exceeding this number, the policy will end.
   An execution represents: listing files from the FS and its corresponding sleep time.

   * Type: long